SabauEduard/invoicely/README.md

 - GANTT Diagram
 - Implemented basic authentication with JWT & bcrypt (with Clem Daria and Sabau Eduard)
 - Implemented Builder design pattern for Invoices
+- Implemented ML model and ML diagram (with Maftei Valentin and Clem Daria)